 Nelly from Germany

-Wingerdbloei: a brief introduction
+Wingerdbloei a brief introduction

 Wingerdbloei is a Non-Governmental Youth Care Organization located in Antwerp, Flanders, Belgium.

 Our primary goal is to facilitate reintegration into the home environment or support independent living, empowering young people to become resilient and capable of managing their past challenges.
-We work directly with the youth and their families to achieve the best possible outcomes.
+In doing so, we work closely with them and their families, always with an eye on the best possible future.
+Wingerdbloei strives to create positive influences and new opportunities for the boys and girls in our care.
+One of our key focuses is the method of non-formal, experience-based learning

 Residential units